dime-worldbank/offshore-data-leaks/README.md

 | nodes-officers           | Dataset containing information about a person or company who plays a role in an offshore entity                                                                                                                                            | FALSE    |
 | relationships.csv        | Database connecting different nodes under specific relationship category, source ID and date                                                                                                                                               | FALSE    |

-Details on the second section of this report:

 ## Computational requirements